All you need to know – Study Medicine in Germany

 After passing the third and final state examination, one becomes a medical doctor or a physician in Germany and qualifies to practice medicine independently.

-Can I study free in Germany?
+Can I study medicine free in Germany?

 Medical studies in public universities are free; public universities don’t charge international students for the course.